 Borondipyrromethene fluorophore with absorption and emission spectra similar to TAMRA, but much brighter, and very photostable.

 BDP 630/650 is a bright and photostable far red fluorophore.
-It possesses narrow absorption and emission peaks, high extinction coefficient and quantum yield.
-Its relatively long excited state lifetime makes it ideal for two photon experiments, and for fluorescence polarization assays.
+It possesses narrow absorption and emission peaks as well as high extinction coefficient and quantum yield.
+Its relatively long excited state lifetime and significant two photon cross section makes it ideal for two photon experiments, and for fluorescence polarization assays.

 Traditional fluorescein (FAM) fluorophore — universal dye useful for various applications, compatible with most of existing fluorescent instruments.
 All products are available as pure 5- or 6-isomers.

-Tetramethylrhodamine (TMR, TAMRA) fluorophore is a traditional rhodamine dye which forms a FRET pair with fluorescein.
+Tetramethylrhodamine (TMR, TAMRA) is a traditional rhodamine fluorophore which forms a FRET pair with fluorescein.

 ROX (rhodamine X or rhodamine 101) is a bright rhodamine dye that has found particularly wide use in qPCR.

-Coumarin 343 is a blue emitting fluorophore that forms a FRET pair with FAM as a donor.
+Coumarin (AF 343) is a blue emitting fluorophore that forms a FRET pair with FAM as a donor.

 Pyrene is a fluorescent polycyclic aromatic hydrocarbon.
 It is useful as a proximity sensor — when two pyrene residues are spaced close to each other, they exhibit easily detectable excimer fluorescence.